TyGuS/suslik/README.md

 These instructions detail how to:

-1. Reproduce the results reported in Sec 5, Table 1 (evaluating Cypress on benchmarks with _complex recursion_)
+1. Reproduce the results reported in Table 1 (evaluating Cypress on benchmarks with _complex recursion_)
-2. Reproduce the results reported in Appendix C, Table 1 (evaluating Cypress on benchmarks with _simple recursion_)
+2. Reproduce the results reported in Table 2 (evaluating Cypress on benchmarks with _simple recursion_)
 3. Run Cypress on individual synthesis problems
 4. Rebuild Cypress from sources inside the VM